-MATH 0202 Developmental Mathematics (BASE NCBO)

-Topics in mathematics such as arithmetic operations, basic algebraic concepts and notation, geometry, and real and complex number systems.
-This Intervention is designed specifically for students assessed at BASE levels 3-4 and must be part of a student's co-enrollment (co-requisite) enrollment as a mainstreamed intensifier providing contact hours for additional, just-in-time instructional support for the student's success in the developmental math course.
-The course is developmental and will not result in degree or transferable credit.
+Development of college-level writing focusing on idea generation, drafting, organization, revision, and utilization of standard English.
+ENGL 0102.
+Writing Dev.
+Ed.
+(BASE NCBO).
+(1-0) Development of college-level writing focusing on idea generation, drafting, organization, revision, and utilization of standard English.
+This Intervention is designed specifically for students assessed at BASE levels 3-4 and must be part of a student's co-enrollment (co-requisite) enrollment: •as a mainstreamed intensifier providing contact hours for additional, just-in-time instructional support for the student's success in the developmental writing course, or •as a contextualized and/or integrated basic skills instructional support for a Career/Technical Education course.
+INRW 0109.
+Integrated Reading/Writing (NCBO) "Bubble".